The main parasites that horses can be afflicted by are ticks, lice, worms and bots.

 The common signs of worm infestation are tail rubbing, pale gums, ill thrift, colic and poor coat.
 If a horse is showing any of these signs, they may be attributable to a significant worm burden.
 Worms can also cause diarrhoea or sudden death in some extreme cases.

 Parasitic worms rely on a specific host animal to complete their life cycle.
-The cycle of most equine worms involves eggs being passed out in the dung which then hatch out as larvae, the larvae attach themselves to grass which in turn is eaten by a horse.
+The cycle of most equine worms involves eggs being passed out in the dung which then hatch out as larvae which attach themselves to grass which in turn is eaten by a horse.
 Once in the horse the larvae migrate through the organs of the body (different worms have different behaviours) causing damage as they go.
 Eventually the larvae, after becoming adults, end up in the digestive system of the horse and deposit eggs which pass out with the dung.
 Thus the cycle goes on.

 Bots are often thought of as worms when in fact they are the larval stage of the bot fly.
 The flies are active in summer, laying eggs on the lower body of the horse, particularly on the legs, shoulders and belly.
 The eggs are the size of a pin head and yellow coloured.
 They can be seen clearly on an affected horse.
 When the horse bites itself (to scratch an itch) or mutual grooms with another horse that has them, the eggs are taken into the mouth.
 After burrowing in the gums for some weeks, the larvae are swallowed and attach themselves to the stomach wall for several months before being passed out in the dung to develop into adult flies.
 The egg-laying activities of the adult flies cause considerable annoyance to horses in summer although they do not sting the horse.
 Although bots cause mild ulceration at their attachment sites in the stomach and on very rare occasions these ulcers may perforate, infestations generally present no problem to most horses.